Statue of Peace: History

 The Wednesday demonstration started in 1992 and, nearly 20 years later, the idea for the Statue of Peace was proposed by the Korean Council for Women Drafted for Military Sexual Slavery by Japan.
-More specifically, the council proposed that a memorial stone be erected in front of the Embassy of Japan in Seoul to commemorate the pain of comfort women as the victims of sexual slavery by the Japanese imperial military.
+More specifically, the council proposed that a memorial stone be erected in front of the embassy of Japan in Seoul to commemorate the pain of comfort women as the victims of sexual slavery by the Japanese imperial military.
 This proposal was realized on 14 December 2011, when the bronze statue was installed in front of the embassy.

 The Statue of Peace was designed by the couple Kim Seo-kyung and Kim Eun-sung.
-It depicts a girl dressed in a chima jeogori (a modified form of hanbok in the late-19th to early-20th century), with small hands and short hair, sitting and staring at the Embassy of Japan in central Seoul.
+It depicts a girl dressed in a chima jeogori, a modified form of hanbok in the late-19th to early-20th century, with small hands and short hair, sitting and staring at the embassy of Japan in central Seoul.

-Japan has repeatedly demanded that the statue be removed, but Seoul and especially the victims have rejected such demands, consistently arguing that the Japanese government has never officially admitted the direct involvement of its military in the comfort women issue.
-The Japanese government did in fact admit to this in 1992.
+Japan has repeatedly demanded that the statue be removed.
+Seoul, and especially the victims, have rejected such demands, consistently arguing that the Japanese government has never officially admitted the direct involvement of its military in the comfort women issue.

-Until now in South Korea, since the Statue of Peace has not been designated as a public sculpture, it has been difficult to prevent the statue from being damaged.
-On 30 June 2017, the civil congress of the city of Busan created a legal foundation to protect the statue by passing the relevant ordinance.
-For this reason, it has become difficult to move or demolish the monument.
+Until now in South Korea, since the Statue of Peace has not been designated as a public sculpture, it has been difficult to prevent it from being damaged.
+In June 2017, the civil congress of the city of Busan created a legal foundation to protect the statue by passing the relevant ordinance.

 Diplomatic incident with Japan

-In 2015, South Korea and Japan reached an agreement to settle the comfort women issue.
-As a part of this agreement, South Korea acknowledged the fact that Japan was concerned about the statue in front of the Embassy of Japan in Seoul and committed to solve the issue in an appropriate manner.
-In December 2015, Japan stated that it would not pay ¥1 billion as compensation unless the Statue of Peace was removed from its location in Seoul since South Korea agreed to address the statue issue yet failed to do so.
+According to the Japanese Ministry of Foreign Affairs, in 2015, South Korea and Japan reached an agreement to settle the comfort women issue.
+As a part of this agreement, South Korea acknowledged the fact that Japan was concerned about the statue in front of the embassy of Japan in Seoul and committed to solve the issue in an appropriate manner.
+However, the South Korean government has never explicitly promised to remove the statue.

+In December 2015, Japan stated that it would not pay ¥1 billion as compensation unless the Statue of Peace was removed from its location in Seoul, since South Korea agreed to address the statue issue, yet failed to do so.
 Afterward, a second statue was erected in Busan.
 Japan then recalled two diplomats from South Korea and halted high-level talks.

-South Korea also terminated the 2015 agreement on 21 November 2018 and effectively shut down the Japanese-funded comfort women foundation that was set up to pay the agreed settlement.
+South Korea terminated the 2015 agreement in November 2018 and effectively shut down the Japanese-funded comfort women foundation that was set up to pay the agreed settlement.
 Japan maintains that the agreement is still legally binding and therefore, the placement of the statue is illegal.